Last updated 20th March 2019

 Nottingham Hospitals Charity (NHC) is committed to ensuring that your privacy is protected.
 This policy sets out how and why NHC collects and uses your personal information, and how we protect it.
 If we ask you to provide certain information by which you can be identified, it will only be used in accordance with this privacy statement and with current Data Protection Laws.
 NHC may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with the changes.
-This statement is effective from January 2017.
 For more information, please visit the Information Commissioner’s Office, with whom we are registered.

 What we collect